BRITISH SCHOOL OF MARKETING INTERNATIONAL

-If it is discovered that your application contains incorrect or fraudulent information, the college may withdraw or terminate your registration.
-If you wish to challenge this decision, you should follow the BSMI’s Complaints Procedure on the website at the following link: https://britishschoolofmarketing.com/bsmi/complaints-policy-and-procedure/
+If your application is incorrect or has information that is not true, the college may not accept you.
+If you disagree with this decision, you should follow the BSMI’s Complaints Procedure on the website at the following link: https://britishschoolofmarketing.com/bsmi/complaints-policy-and-procedure/

 The Offer BSMI makes for you will be conditional or unconditional.
-If your Offer is conditional, BSMI will set out the conditions, which you will need to fulfil in order to be admitted onto your chosen programme.
-If you have chosen a particular partner university to progress to, BSMI will include the name of the partner university within the offer letter with the entry criteria’s’ that must satisfy that university prior to enrolment.
+If your Offer is conditional, BSMI will list the conditions, which you will need to have before you can start your course.
+If you have chosen a partner university to progress to, BSMI will include the name of the partner university in the offer letter with the entry criteria you need for your partner university.

-If you do not meet the partner university entry conditions before the given date, your progression to the chosen university may be terminated or deferred to the following year.
-BSMI will inform you about the entry criteria’s prior to processing your application for your chosen course at BSMI.
+If you do not have the partner university entry conditions before the date given by the University, you may not be allowed to continue your studies at your chosen university.
+BSMI will tell you about the University entry criteria before accepting your application to study at BSMI.

-In order to comply with the immigration law, BSMI may need to process information about you.
-In such an event, BSMI may contact the Home Office to clarify details on outstanding visa applications and previous immigration history and the Home Office may release such information to the college.
-We would normally seek your written permission before doing so.
+The UK’s immigration law says that BSMI may need to process information about you.
+In such an event, BSMI may contact the Home Office to check your visa application and your immigration history and the Home Office may give this information to the college.
+We would normally ask for your written permission before doing this.

 Deposits and Fees

-Full fees must be received by BSMI at least 4 weeks before the course commences and all bank charges must be met by the student.
-If registration is accepted fewer than four weeks before the start of the course, full payment should be made immediately.
-If booking via an agent, students can make payments direct to their agents providing the agent agrees to share a receipt showing proof of payment to BSMI.
+You must pay all fees to BSMI at least 4 weeks before the course starts and all bank charges must be paid by the student.
+If registration is accepted after the four weeks before the start of the course, full payment should be made immediately.
+If you book through an agent, students can make payments direct to their agents providing the agent agrees to share a receipt showing proof of payment to BSMI.

-If you are applying for a higher education programme, you will be required to pay a deposit in order to save your place on the course.
+If you are applying for a higher education programme, you will need to pay a deposit in order to save your place on the course.
 You will be advised of this in your Offer letter.
-If you do not pay the deposit accordance with the payment terms advised in your Offer, your application may be withdrawn without further notice.
+If you do not pay the deposit in accordance with the payment terms advised in your Offer, your application may be immediately stopped.

-Students may be refused entry to classes if full payment has not been made.
+Students may be refused entry to classes if they have not paid inn full.
 Deposits and fees are not transferable from person to person.
 BSMI reserves the right to change fees without any notice period.

 Cancellation / Refunds

-British School of Marketing International reserves the right to cancel any course or make changes to schedules for any course prior to commencement.
-In such cases, all students will be given due notice and the option to change or cancel their courses.
-In the event of a course being cancelled by British School of Marketing International prior to commencement, a full refund will be made upon request.
+British School of Marketing International can cancel any course or make changes to schedules before the start date.
+In such cases, BSMI will tell the students before and ask them if they want to change or cancel their courses.
+If a course is cancelled by British School of Marketing International before it starts, students may ask for their money back.
 A minimum of 6 weeks should be allowed for refund application to be considered.
 Please see the student protection plan for further information.

 Tier 4 visa refund policy

-If a student’s Tier 4 visa has been refused through no fault of their own, the student will need to provide BSMI with a copy of the refusal notice received from the Home Office.
-We will use this information to establish the reason for the visa refusal and whether they are eligible for a tuition deposit refund or not.
+If a student’s Tier 4 visa has been refused through no fault of their own, the student will need to give BSMI with a copy of the refusal notice received from the Home Office.
+We will use this information to understand the reason for the visa refusal and decide if they can have their tuition deposit repaid or not.

-The above documents must be sent by the student or their agent and received by BSMI within six months of the refusal date.
+The student or their agent must send the above documents to BSMI within six months of the refusal date.

 No refund will be made;